hellerve/blog/wip/Blockchain:_The_Post_I_Didnt_Want_to_Write.md

 We can go further than this, and examine Decentralized Finance on its value proposition of creating a better financial market.
-I want to be clear that I’m at this point not talking about your regular run-off-the-mill Coin market, which emulates the most mundane financial operation: commodity trading in a vacuum.
+I want to be clear that I’m at this point not talking about your regular run-of-the-mill Coin market, which emulates the most mundane financial operation: commodity trading in a vacuum.
 People get excited by the amounts of money thrown around, yes, but it is important to keep in mind that exchanging a thing for another does not create